dhh1128/intent/docs/spec/hypertext.md

     he-won-t-or-shouldn-t-anyway-say-get-lost

-The lower kabob-case form is canonical.
+The lower kabob-case form is canonical and preferred.
 However, variants of this ID that are just capitalized or punctuated differently will also be seen as equivalent.

 In addition, *references* to IDs can be abbreviated with an `*` wildcard, as long as the portion of the ID that remains is unambiguous.
 In most containers, the long ID above could probably be referenced as `He won't*` or `* say 'Get lost'` or even `he*get-lost`.
+This lets IDs be as long as is natural -- but lets references be much terser.

 #### Hidden or empty anchors

-Sometimes the intent is to anchor a location, rather than anchoring visible content.
+Sometimes the intent is to anchor a *location*, rather than anchoring *visible content*.
 For example, you might want to point between two words to show someone where a missing piece of content belongs.
 To do this, simply insert an explicit anchor ID without any anchor text:

 ```i
 running text[insert-here:] more running text